June 10, 2020

 The game has been played for thousands of years.
 Strategies have come in and out of vogue with the changing of dynasties, and yet the game itself has hardly changed.
 And while it’s fun to read about champions of days gone by, you can also study the hundreds of Go proverbs that have passed the test of time.
 They’ll help your game and give you some insight into dry Go humour.

 So what more could you want from a board game?
-Play through an interactive tutorial and see what I get so crazy about.
+Play through an interactive tutorial and see what I mean.